 How Defence Mechanisms Protect the Ego

 Defence mechanisms are unconscious strategies the mind uses to protect itself from anxiety, shame or conflict (Freud, 1894).
-Repression pushes feelings out of awareness, projection attributes unwanted impulses to others, displacement redirects emotion and sublimation channels pain into useful work (A. Freud, 1936).
+Four examples are repression, projection, displacement and sublimation (A. Freud, 1936).
+Repression pushes feelings out of awareness, while projection attributes unwanted impulses to others.
+Displacement redirects emotion, and sublimation channels pain into useful work.

 These patterns can appear in ordinary classrooms.
 A learner who fails a test and blames the teacher may be projecting.
 A teenager angry at home may displace that anger onto a peer.
 The teacher response is not to label the learner, but to hold the boundary and teach a safer way to express the feeling.